Who decides if an assessment is needed and how?

 2. it may be necessary for special educational provision to be made for the child or young person in accordance with an EHC plan."

-The definition of special educational needs is contained in section 20 (1) CAFA 2014 "A child or young person has special educational needs if he or she has a learning difficulty or a disability which calls for special educational provision to be made for him or her."
-This definition has two elements.
+The definition of special educational needs is in section 20 (1) CAFA 2014 "A child or young person has special educational needs if he or she has a learning difficulty or a disability which calls for special educational provision to be made for him or her."
+This definition has 2 elements.

-1. The child or young person must have either a learning difficulty or a disability; and
+1. the child or young person must have either a learning difficulty or a disability; and

-2. That learning difficulty or disability must require Special Educational Provision to be made for him or her.
+2. that learning difficulty or disability must require Special Educational Provision to be made for him or her.

 This is defined in section 20 (2) CAFA 2014: "A child of compulsory school age or a young person has a learning difficulty or disability if he or she;